cheeseburg3h/deep-learning-assignment-csa/README.md

-# Stroke Prediction Neural Network Assignment
+# Deep Learning Implementation Assignment

 This project contains a from-scratch implementation of a small feedforward neural network for predicting strokes using the Kaggle healthcare dataset.
 The code is organised into reusable